H-DNA/MPiSC/report/chapters/evaluation/index.typ

 -   All processes share a single MPSC; one of the processes is a dequeuer, and the rest are enqueuers.
 -   The enqueuers enqueue a total of $10^4$ elements.
 -   The dequeuer dequeues $10^4$ elements.
--   For MPSC, the MPSC is warmed up before the dequeuer starts.
+-   The MPSC is warmed up before the dequeuer starts.

 We measure the latency and throughput of the enqueue and dequeue operations.
 This microbenchmark is repeated 5 times for each algorithm, and we take the mean of the results.